 I am writing this on March 31.
 That announcement was never been pinned to the top of its FB page, so was soon buried by a few other posts.
 Nor was its imminent closure ever announced on its website.
 Too late for that, because since March 29 or before, the website has been down. ("There has been a critical error on this website.")
 Its final FB posting was of some desserts on March 22.
 Appended to that post, two faithful customers asked if the café is still open, yet as of March 31 both queries have gone unanswered.
 A third customer wrote that she tried phoning, but no answer on the phone either.
 I emailed them on March 29 querying the same, but as of today, March 31, I received no response.
-No surprise there.
-Just now, just past 9am, I phoned, but my call was answered only by an ambiguous recording.
 No surprise there either.